mouseandthebillionaire/_lestTenHorizonsCry/docs/Process/Journal.md

 For following iterations, explore:
 - slowly fading in and out the different layers rather than cycling (using the default export layers option from Procreate is quick and easy here, but not quite right)
 - having the placement of the layers (and size? opacity?) be manipulated by the "knobs" and/or sonic control

+## RNBO Setup | 10.05.23

+I don't even want to get into all the ups and downs (and smashing my head on the table) it took to get this set up, but I will because it's all part of the job.

+So.
+[RNBO](https://rnbo.cycling74.com/) is great because it makes exportable versions of Max/MSP patches so we can do weird audio/synth/effects-processing, and that's awesome.
+And there's this [package](https://github.com/Cycling74/rnbo.unity.audioplugin/tree/main) that can turn the exported C++ code into a Unity plugin, but no matter how many times I built, exported, imported, and tweaked the settings... nothing.
+A coupla dozen times.
+Easily.
+Smash.
+Smash.
+Smursh.
+Smusch.

+It turns out that you need to do [this](https://github.com/Cycling74/rnbo.unity.audioplugin/blob/main/docs/BUFFERS.md) in Unity to load any file dependencies that you reference in the buffer~ object.
+So all of you RNBO + Unity folks who found this via some very specific search terms, just do that!

+Other notes:
+- GV had suggested using playlist~ for audio clip control, but that isn't supported in RNBO
+- It feels stupid to set all this up in RNBO (basically recreating what Unity's audio already does) but exploring the parameters in the patching environment will hopefully yield some more interesting results
+- May have to deal with multi-buffer, and that's a whole 'nother can of worms
+- It's ND's birthday today!
+He's 1/2 of Tricerapop!
+It's fitting!
+Happy birthday, ND!
+Enjoy some Bob Dylan for me.